Silicon–germanium

 SiGe (/ˈsɪɡiː/ or /ˈsaɪdʒiː/), or silicon–germanium, is an alloy with any molar ratio of silicon and germanium, i.e. with a molecular formula of the form Si_{1−x}Ge_{x}.
 It is commonly used as a semiconductor material in integrated circuits (ICs) for heterojunction bipolar transistors or as a strain-inducing layer for CMOS transistors.
 IBM introduced the technology into mainstream manufacturing in 1989.
 This relatively new technology offers opportunities in mixed-signal circuit and analog circuit IC design and manufacture.
 SiGe is also used as a thermoelectric material for high-temperature applications (>700 K).

 History

 The first paper on SiGe was published in 1955 on the magnetoresistance of silicon germanium alloys.
-The first mention of SiGe devices was actually in the original patent for the bipolar transistor where the idea of a SiGe base in a heterojunction bipolar transistor (HBT) was discussed with a description of the physics in the 1957.
+The first mention of SiGe devices was actually in the original patent for the bipolar transistor where the idea of a SiGe base in a heterojunction bipolar transistor (HBT) was discussed with a description of the physics in 1957.
 The first epitaxial growth of SiGe heterostructures which is required for a transistor was not demonstrated until 1975 by Erich Kasper and colleagues at the AEG Research Centre (now Daimler Benz) in Ulm, Germany using molecular-beam epitaxy (MBE).